The Best Science Fiction Books of All Time

 Especially for novices to the genre, science fiction can feel inaccessible and overwhelming with its use of complex scientific concepts and unfamiliar worlds.
 We've selected five books that, while perhaps not science fiction outright, make use of elements of the genre.
 These books can serve as an entry point for readers who are curious but don't want to commit to the books we've already described.

 "Friday Black" is Nana Kwame Adjei-Brenyah's debut collection of short stories, originally published in 2018.
 Many of his stories use science fiction elements to explore questions of race in America.
 In one, the narrator works in a simulation where people can enact their most violent gunplay fantasies on him.
 In another, a man on his way to a job interview tries to control the visibility of his race (which is able to be quantified on a numerical scale) following the conclusion of a high-profile murder case.
-Adjei-Brenyah's collection of gruesome, unsettling tales proves he is a voice capable of chronicling our modern times and is a writer to watch.
+Adjei-Brenyah's collection of gruesome, unsettling tales proves he is a voice capable of chronicling our modern times and is a writer to watch.$$ On Amazon

 Everyone in Jasper Fforde's most recent book, "Early Riser," hibernate for four months of the year to survive the brutally harsh winter.
 Everyone, that is, except for a police force called the Winter Consul who ensure the safety of the sleeping citizenry.
 Fforde's trademark wit and humor are found in spades in this novel, in which Charlie Worthing, a new Winter Consul recruit, must navigate the bureaucracy of the Consul, investigate a viral nightmare plaguing the hibernating people, and survive the possibly mythical monsters that roam during the winter.
-As compelling as it is funny, "Early Riser" is a great entry point for those looking to dabble in popular science fiction books.
+As compelling as it is funny, "Early Riser" is a great entry point for those looking to dabble in popular science fiction books.$$ On Amazon

 "More Happy Than Not," Adam Silvera's debut novel, has been compared to "Eternal Sunshine of the Spotless Mind" for its world in which memory erasure is possible.
 The main character, 16-year-old Aaron Soto, is happily in love with his girlfriend Genevieve.
 Or so he thinks, until Thomas comes along and he starts to feel things he doesn't understand.
 Afraid of the backlash he might receive for his burgeoning sexuality, he contemplates the memory erasure procedure as a way to escape his possible future.
-This is a story of young love and the very adult consequences it can have on our lives.
+This is a story of young love and the very adult consequences it can have on our lives.$$ On Amazon

 Alissa Nutting's most recent novel, "Made for Love," satirizes the technocracy of our modern lives.
 Hazel wants out of her marriage with Byron, the CEO of Gogol Industries, after he suggests implanting microchips in both of their brains to allow them to perform a mindmeld.
 She escapes to her father's senior citizen trailer park, trying to hide from Byron and his all-knowing technology.
 Irreverent, absurd, and deeply funny, Nutting's book is both a cautionary tale and a ripsnorting good time.
-"Made for Love" is being adapted as a miniseries for HBO Max, slated to debut next year.
+"Made for Love" is being adapted as a miniseries for HBO Max, slated to debut next year.$$ On Amazon

 Another collection of short stories, Diane Cook's 2014 "Man v.
 Nature" blends environmental disasters with heartbreak: Pieces like "The Way the End of Days Should Be" and the titular "Man v.
 Nature" explore how people behave in apocalyptic scenarios.
 "The Not-Needed Forest" is like "Lord of the Flies" with the volume turned all the way up.
-Each story is an exquisite, precise examination of human nature in the face of despair and destruction, merging cli-fi elements with delicately rendered emotions.
+Each story is an exquisite, precise examination of human nature in the face of despair and destruction, merging cli-fi elements with delicately rendered emotions.$$ On Amazon

 Feature Image: Lev Savitskiy / Moment / Getty Images